lycis/QtDropbox/doc/DEVELOPMENT.md

 I usually think writing about a polite and friendly tone is not necessary but...
 Please be polite and friendly in your communication - if you are not we feel free to ignore and/or delete your requests.
 Furthermore keep in mind that we are working on this project in our spare time and that we are all working in different time zones.
 Communication can be slow but your requests will be answered.
-We appologise for any inconvenience caused thereby.
+We apologise for any inconvenience caused thereby.

 ### E-Mail
 You can reach the maintainer of the project by mailing to qtdropbox (at) deder (dot) at.
 If you want to join the team